 - Legal description of the property and scaled drawing(s) of the proposed restricted area of MDOT property, labeled as Exhibit 1.

 - If all of the above items are included with the ELA permit application, the 120-day MDOT review process will begin and the applicant will be notified that the application has entered the review process.
 If the application is lacking any of the above-listed items, MDOT will contact the applicant prior to moving forward with the review.
 If you are unsure if the application is complete, contact the specialist listed below.

-- Obtain appropriate signature and notarization on the Environmental License Agreement Form 3760, obtain a surety mechanism (i.e. bond, Letter of Credit, cash, etc.) [if necessary], and submit the original documents to the MDOT TSC, or
+- Obtain appropriate signature and notarization on the Environmental License Agreement (Form 3760), obtain a surety mechanism (i.e. bond, letter of credit, cash, etc.) [if necessary], and submit the original documents to the TSC, or

 - Provide additional information or listed revisions to the application materials and resubmit the package.

-- Applicants will be required to include all ELA documentation to the MDEQ when submitting either a Part 213, Closure Report, or a Part 201, No Further Action Request, including:
+- Applicants will be required to include all ELA documentation to the EGLE when submitting either a Part 213 - Closure Report, or a Part 201 - No Further Action Request, including: